vxnuaj/NEOCORTEX/Neurons/Machine-Learning/Least Squares Regression Line.md

-The estimated regression line given through [[Ordinary Least Squares]] regression.
+The estimated regression line given through [[Ordinary Least Squares]] regression with the given sample.